runrig-coop/the-runrig-plan/posts/hedgerows.md

 first got me looking more critically about the relationship between farming and technology.
 And it only got more puzzling the deeper I looked.

-I've clocked far too many hours digging through the relics of early internet subculture and hunting down pay-walled citations on Sci-Hub.[^shadow-libs] I've finally resigned to the fact that I'm never going to reach any definitive conclusions, perhaps not even a satisfactory understanding of all this.
+I've already spent too many hours digging through the relics of early internet subculture and hunting down pay-walled citations on Sci-Hub.[^shadow-libs] I've finally resigned to the fact that I'm never going to reach any definitive conclusions, perhaps not even a satisfactory understanding of all this.
 The more